 For instance, here’s a recent post on Instagram, square image and all:

 Notice how the mouth-watering part of the image is centered.
 Now see how it posted to Twitter:

 The “meat” of the image is still displayed.
-And if someone clicks, the will get the full square image that posted on Instagram.
+And if someone clicks, they will get the full square image posted on Instagram.
 Is it perfect?
 No, but it gets the job done.

 And remember, just because you have automated your Instagram posts to Twitter, you still need to be aware of people reacting to your posts on Twitter.
 You wouldn’t ignore your phone, so don’t ignore customers trying to contact you online.
 Here are some ideas on how to stay on top of your social media accounts without going crazy.

 UPDATE: Because this is one of our more popular posts, we made a how-to video showing you exactly how to do this.
 Check it out and we’d love a thumbs up if you find it helpful.